Kim Kardashian Seductively Poses In Sexy, Low-Cut Leather Romper & Gray Boots

 “How can I get your Boots?
 I LOVE it!” gushed an admirer, loving the TV star’s style.

-This isn’t the first time Kim has displayed her keen fashion sense, as The Inquisitr previously reported her tribute to famed French fashion designer, Thierry Mugler on September 2.
-In the epic posting, Kim tried on four different iconic outfits by the designer and interchanged the the images with the original showcase of the looks.
-From a strappy, black bikini look to a Grecian goddess sheath, Kim affectionately exhibited her love of high fashion in the photo series and delighted fans.
+This isn’t the first time Kim has displayed her keen fashion sense, as The Inquisitr previously reported her tribute to famed French fashion designer Thierry Mugler on September 2.
+In that epic update, Kim tried on four different iconic outfits by the designer and interchanged the images with an original showcase of the looks.
+From a strappy black bikini to a Grecian goddess sheath, Kim affectionately exhibited her love of high fashion in the photo series and delighted fans in the process.